 4. The H-PCF sends an HTTP "200 OK" response to the V-PCF with the updated policy information decided in step 3.

-5. The V-PCF makes the policy decision including the applicable updated Policy Control Request Trigger(s) and/or updated UE Policy, if applicable.
+5. The V-PCF makes the policy decision including the applicable updated Policy Control Request Trigger(s) and/or updated UE Policy information, if applicable.
 When the feature "FeatureRenegotiation" is supported, and the V-PCF received the features supported by the AMF, the V-PCF re-evaluates the negotiated features and makes the policy decision considering the resulting negotiated features and the information provided by the new AMF.
 The V-PCF checks if the size of determined UE policy exceeds a predefined limit the same as step 13 in clause 5.6.1.3.

 The V-PCF determines whether VPLMN ANDSP has to be provisioned or updated based on NF service consumer inputs, policy subscription for the UE PLMN, other UE parameters previously received from the UE, if available, and local policies, as defined in clauses 4.2.2.2.1.1, 4.2.2.2.2 (for ANDSP) of 3GPP TS 29.525 [31].